Mia Jones: Florida House of Representatives

-In 2008, following the inability of State Representative Terry L. Fields to seek re-election due to term limits, Jones ran to succeed him in the Democratic primary in the 14th District, which included northern Duval County.
+In 2008, following the inability of State Representative Terry Fields to seek re-election due to term limits, Jones ran to succeed him in the Democratic primary in the 14th District, which included northern Duval County.
 She ran against fellow City Councilwoman Pat Lockett-Felder, whom she defeated with 54% of the vote.
 In the general election, Jones defeated the Republican nominee, Sarah Lovett, with 74% of the vote.
 She was re-elected without opposition in 2010.

 Following the reconfiguration of Florida House districts in 2012, Jones ran for re-election in the 14th District, which included most of the territory that she had previously represented.
 She won the nomination of her party uncontested, and in the general election, defeated Libertarian candidate Jonathan Loesche in a landslide, winning 79% of the vote.
 In 2014, Jones was re-elected without opposition to her fourth and final term in the House.